Interested in working in Israel? Here are some tips that will help you navigate your workplace in Israel.

 Give credit to the people who deserve it, but no need for over-politeness, such as saying “please” and “thank you” after every request.
 When someone helps you and really makes an effort, make a point to make them feel appreciated.

 Understand that, as an international, you bring special traits to the team; it’s an advantage to have a different outlook and workplace customs.
 Be humble, but know your value and be outspoken.
 Emphasize your own approach and ideas.

 11. Work because you enjoy it, not because you need it.

 Work hours in Israel are more flexible; don’t be surprised by the late hours.
 On the positive side, Israeli employers are much more willing to let you get something done during the workday if it’s important and/or urgent (e.g. a doctor’s appointment).

 You’ll soon notice that everyone works hard and feels a belonging to their team.
 They see significance in their company’s purpose and give for their greater good.

 Complaining is the national sport in Israel, so feel free to chime in.
-Of course, their intention isn’t to bring down the mood, but more so to offer their advice on how to make things better.
+Israelis don’t complain because they intend to bring down the mood, but more so to offer their advice on how to make things better.